-First, UM will assess whether your prior education makes you admissible.
+First, UM will assess whether your previous education makes that you qualify for admission.
 Therefore, it is very important that you check beforehand whether you satisfy the requirements.

-If you (conditionally) meet the requirements, you can continue the application process.
+If you qualify for admission, you can continue the selection and enrolment process.

-It is important that you keep regular of your messages and to do list in Studielink and the MyUM portal and that you follow the instructions carefully and timely.
+It is important that you check regularly your messages and to do list in Studielink and in the MyApplication portal and that you follow the instructions carefully and timely.